Palisand/intro-to-game/README.md

 CS3113 Introduction to Game Programming Repository

+**IT HAS COME TO MY ATTENTION THAT SOME OF THIS CODE IS BEING RE-USED BY STUDENTS CURRENTLY ATTENDING _INTRODUCTION TO GAME PROGRAMMING_.**

+**PLEASE DO NOT REFER TO THIS CODE.
+THANK YOU.**

 Assignment 1
 ------------
 * Create a simple 2D scene using textured and untextured polygons